shauryajauhari/shauryajauhari.github.io/_posts/2020-07-16-quality_control.markdown

 <p>To accomplish these tasks, we shall employ <a href = "https://cutadapt.readthedocs.io/en/stable/" > Cutadapt</a>.
 This tool will allow us to remove <a href = "https://en.wikipedia.org/wiki/Adapter_(genetics)" > adapter sequences </a> in the reads, as well as implement other quality control measures.
 The results from <i>Cutadapt</i> are fairly comprehensive and easily interpretable.</p>

-<p>Before proceeding, we'll have to install this tool in our galaxy instance.
+<p>Before proceeding, we'll have to install this tool in our Galaxy instance.
 To do that please follow the protocol, as enlisted <a href = "http://shauryajauhari.github.io/installing_tools_in_galaxy/" > here </a>.
 Surely, galaxy will have no initial reference for the tool.</p>

 <figure>
 <p align="left">